elastic/cloudbeat/README.md

 ## Running Agent & Cloudbeat
 Cloudbeat is only supported on managed elastic-agents.
 It means, that in order to run the setup, you will be required to have a Kibana running.
 Create an agent policy and install the CSP integration.
-Now, when adding a new agent, you will get the K8s deployment instructions.
+Now, when adding a new agent, you will get the K8s deployment instructions of elastic-agent.

 ### Update settings
-Update cloudbeat settings on a runnign elastic-agent can be done using the [script](/scripts/remote_edit_config.sh) The script require a second step of trigerring the agent to re-run cloudbeat.
+Update cloudbeat settings on a runnign elastic-agent can be done by running the [script](/scripts/remote_edit_config.sh).
+The script still requires a second step of trigerring the agent to re-run cloudbeat.
 This can be done on Fleet UI by renaming the integration or even changing the agent log level.